 Data on current incidental takes in U.S. fisheries are available from several sources.
-In 1986, NMFS established a mandatory self-reported fisheries information system for large pelagic fisheries.
+In 1986, NMFS established a mandatory self-reported fishery information system for large pelagic fisheries.
 Data files are maintained at the Southeast Fisheries Science Center (SEFSC).
 The Northeast Fisheries Science Center (NEFSC) Sea Sampling Observer Program was initiated in 1989, and since that year several fisheries have been covered by the program.
 In late 1992 and in 1993, the SEFSC provided observer coverage of pelagic longline vessels fishing off the Grand Banks (Tail of the Banks) and provides observer coverage of vessels fishing south of Cape Hatteras.

-By-catch has been observed by NMFS Sea Samplers in the pelagic drift gillnet, pelagic pair trawl, mid-Atlantic coastal sink gillnet, and North Atlantic bottom trawl fisheries, but no mortalities have documented in pelagic longline fishery.
+By-catch has been observed by NMFS Sea Samplers in the pelagic drift gillnet, pelagic pair trawl, and North Atlantic bottom trawl fisheries, but no mortalities have documented in the Northeast multispecies sink gillnet and pelagic longline fisheries.